 Fatiah Touray, College of Arts & Science

-Richard Toth, Polytechnic School of Engineering
+Richard Toth, Tandon School of Engineering

 Claudine-Lonje Williams, College of Arts & Science